Ignatius Zakka I: Patriarch of Syriac Orthodox Church

 Patriarch Zakka, was involved in ecumenical dialogue and served as the president of the World Council of Churches.
 Due to his efforts, the Chalcedonian schism is not seen to have great relevance any more and, from dialogue with the Roman pope, a reconciling declaration emerged that stated, in part:

 Zakka was a member of different Eastern and Western Academies and authored a number of books on Christian education, theology, history, and culture in Syriac and the Arabic and English languages.
 He established a monastic seminary, the Monastery of St. Ephrem The Syrian, at Marrat Saidnaya.
 Inaugurated on 14 September 1996, this Monastery forms part of a larger project which will include different centers and facilities.
 During the visit of Pope John Paul II to Syria in 2001, the Pope paid a historic visit to Patriarch Zakka in Damascus.
 The meeting took place on 6 May in St. George's Patriarchal Cathedral at Bab Touma.
 The following year, Iwas installed Mor Dionysius Thomas, the president of the Episcopal Synod of Indian Church, as the Catholicos of India with the title Mor Baselios Thomas I. Celebrations were held for the Patriarch's Silver Jubilee on 14 September 2005.

 Pastoral visits

 Ignatius Zakka made a number of pastoral visits outside Syria, mainly to India where the bulk of Syriac Orthodox Christians reside and Europe, home of the growing Syriac Orthodox diaspora.

 His first pastoral visit was to India was to Kerala from 3 February to 27 March 1982, during which he met with Indian officials and heads of various Indian churches.

 A second visit to India was in April 2000 to attend the Golden Jubilee of the Chief Metropolitan of the East Mor Cleemis Abraham, it lasted three days.
 The third visit to India came for the occasion of the 25th anniversary celebrations of the Patriarchal enthronement in September 2004, the third visit lasted two weeks.
 The fourth and last visit was in 2008 for the 80th Birthday celebration of Catholicos Mor Baselios Thomas I which also lasted two weeks.

+Episcopal succession

+During Ignatius Zakka time as Patriarch and Metropolitan, he had the duty to ordain and consecrate many Metropolitans in the Syriac Orthodox church in addition to hundreds of priests, monks, and deacons.
+The list includes one future patriarch also.